 This plant flowers May through June and fruits persist until early fruit.
 Surveys should be conducted during the flowering and fruiting period, which fortunately means surveys can be conducted pretty much any time during the growing season.

-The time of year you would expect to find Mountain Watercress vegetative, flowering, and fruiting in New York.
+The time of year you would expect to find Round-leaved Water Cress vegetative, flowering, and fruiting in New York.

 Cardamine rotundifolia Michx.